-As facilitators for the group, it is difficult to communicate how compelling the fantasy of becoming 'the good helper' can be, especially when one is unconsciously motivated by a wish to escape one's own pained and self.
+As facilitators for a group, it is difficult to communicate how compelling the fantasy of being 'the good parent' can be, (particularly as a group facilitator) especially when one is unconsciously motivated by a wish to escape one's own pained self.

-We must recognize how frequently a facilitator can become motivated by unconscious needs to demonstrate their goodness, to eagerly show their capacity to care, and to reflexively express their willingness to be there to help others, especially as tensions emerge in a group.
+We have to recognize how frequently and how deeply motivated a facilitator can become by their wish or fantasy to demonstrate their goodness to a group, and to reflexively offer their capacity to care, and their willingness to be there to help others.

-We all have fantasies of compensation and repair that originate from the childhood wounds we each have experienced.
-But all too often, these tend to go unexamined and unquestioned.
+We all have fantasies of compensation and repair that come from the childhood wounds we each have experienced.
+But all too often, these tend to go unquestioned and unexamined.